Can You Swim in Lake McDonald?

 Best Swimming Spots

 The main swimming area at Lake McDonald, located at the western end of the lake near Apgar Village.
-The entry is gradual and the bottom is covered in the famous multicolored argillite pebbles — flat, smooth and beautiful underfoot.
+The entry is gradual and the bottom is covered in the famous Rainbow Rocks — flat, smooth argillite pebbles in red, green and purple, beautiful underfoot.
 The water is slightly warmer here than at the deeper eastern end because the shallows extend further out.

 Apgar has restrooms, picnic tables, a visitor center, boat rentals and an ice cream shop within easy walking distance.
 The NPS shuttle stops here.
 Best for families with young children who want easy lake access without a long hike.